Santa Margarita Lake, California – near San Luis Obispo

 - Kayak (for sprint distance only – 6-hour racers need to provide their own.)

 - Race bib and timing

 - Finisher prize

-- Tech T
+- Event T

 Waves will be determined one week prior to the event depending on final numbers in each category.
 A maximum of 40 teams per wave in order to keep the adventure high and the crowds low.
 Lunch will be available for an additional fee on site.